Extract for employment in HVB homes

 You will receive a record extract from us by post.
 The extract will be sent to the address provided in the application.
 The police may not send extracts directly to an employer.

-Standard processing time can be up to six weeks from the receipt of the completed application to the sending of the extract.
+Standard processing time can be up to two weeks from the receipt of the completed application to the sending of the extract.
 Processing times may vary with demand.

 We cannot prioritise or accelerate any particular request.

 When citizens of another EU country or the United Kingdom apply for an extract from the register, the request is automatically forwarded to the country in question in accordance with Article 22c.
 "If an individual requesting information about himself or herself in the criminal records register under Section 9 of the Criminal Records Act (1998:620) is a citizen of another Member State of the European Union, the Police Authority shall also obtain information about him or her from the criminal records of that State."
 Regulation (1999:1134) in Swedish on the Riksdagen website.

 That country has 4 to 21 working days (not counting the respective country's public holidays) to respond to the request, which can result in a process that takes several weeks.
 We have no influence on the country's processing time, but you can facilitate the process yourself and thus obtain the extract more quickly by providing all information requested on the form.